apache/arrow-site/_posts/2025-01-10-arrow-result-transfer.md

 [^1]: The transfer format may also be called the wire format or serialization format.
 [^2]: From the 1990s to today, increases in network performance outpaced increases in CPU performance.
 For example, in the late 1990s, a mainstream desktop CPU could perform roughly 1 GFLOPS and a typical WAN connection speed was 56 Kb/s.
 Today, a mainstream desktop CPU can perform roughly 100 GFLOPS and WAN connection speeds of around 1 Gb/s are common.
 So while CPU performance increased by about 100x, network speed increased by about 10,000x.
-[^3]: An upcoming post in this series will compare the Arrow format to these and other formats in more technical detail.
+[^3]: This is not intended to imply that Arrow is faster than Parquet or ORC in other applications such as archival storage.
+An upcoming post in this series will compare the Arrow format to these and other formats in more technical detail and describe how they often complement each other.
+[^4]: This is not intended to imply that CSV will transfer results faster than Parquet or ORC.
+When comparing the transfer performance of CSV to Parquet or ORC, the other attributes described here will typically outweigh this one.